jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 * Perform manual code review of notable security features from our assurance cases, use and misuse cases
 * Map findings to threats related to CWEs identified in automated and static analysis.

+Challenges:
+1 - No one on the team is an expert in C++ development.
+This challenge is overcome by relying heavily on automated scanning.
+The team also relied heavily on online sources to learn about the security rules flagged by the analysis tools.

+2 - The codebase is gigantic.
+For manual review, code search was heavily used to target the code to review manually.
+This at least narrowed down the code to review manually and allowed for quick navigation between related files.
+This is also mitigated by the heavy reliance on automated tools.

 ## Code Review Results